Oral Medicine Clerkship WR

 9. Identify problems and issues from the problem list that require referral to or collaboration with another health care professional.

-10. Collaborate with UW School of Pharmacy students to develop and execute care plans for patient’s pain, infection, dry mouth, and other patient- specific medication-related needs.
+10. Form collaborative care plans with UW School of Pharmacy students for managing patients’ pain, infection, dry mouth, and other patient-specific medication-related needs.